The potato frittata is nothing more than a nonna’s recipe, especially in Southern Italy.

 It could be an ideal appetizer or you can eat it just for lunch in the office; my daughter Clelia likes to bring a frittata sandwich to school.

-I prepare it in the evening so the next morning it is ready to be put into the lunchbox.
+I prepare it in the evening so it is ready to be put into the lunch-box the next morning.